 While it is true that darker-colored shingles will get warmer than lighter-colored shingles on sunny days, this does not necessarily translate directly to higher home cooling costs.
 Many homes are constructed with an attic, with an insulation layer on the floor of that attic.
 As well, typically attic spaces are thoroughly vented, which also reduces heat transfer from the roof surface to your home’s living space.
 For homes with this traditional construction style, the temperature of the shingle surface has little to no direct effect on your home’s air conditioning use.
 However, in some regions the home’s HVAC system may be installed in a compact attic space, with less insulation, and less attic ventilation.
 In these cases, a lighter roof color will likely help reduce home cooling costs.
 IKO’s Cambridge Cool Colors line of shingles offers a reflective, lighter-colored shingle option for homeowners.

-Homeowners and roofing professionals should be careful about believing everything posted about asphalt shingles.
 Many misconceptions and myths exist based on outdated or inaccurate assumptions.
 Trust IKO for accurate and helpful information on asphalt shingle roofs!